teranetsrl/oauth2_client/README.md

 print(tknResp.scope);
 ```

-Apart from the order, the printed scopes should correspond **exactly** to the one you requestes.
+Apart from the order, the printed scopes should correspond **exactly** to the ones you requested.

 ### Can I use https instead of a custom scheme? ###